ariley215/reading-notes/AZ-204/Module-7.md

 - Explain how data is securely stored.
 - Enable a storage account for static website hosting.

-Here's a study guide page covering the key information about Azure Blob storage:

 ## What is Azure Blob Storage?